What is Data Visualization: Unlocking Insights through Visual Representation

 10. What significance does data visualization hold in marketing and advertising?

-In marketing and advertising, data visualization helps marketers understand customer preferences, track campaign performance, and personalize marketing strategies for maximum impact.
+In marketing and advertising, data visualization helps marketers understand customer preferences, track campaign and key performance indicators, and personalize marketing strategies for maximum impact.

 11. How does data visualization benefit education?